"A really good leader of P.E. in an outstanding school for P.E." (Martin Radmore, Norfolk P.E. Advisor May 2015)

 Currently at Anthony Curton 64% of all disadvantaged pupils participate in extra curricular clubs and activities (63% of children also participate in these).
 Currently 73% of all Key stage 2 pupils attend extra curricular clubs and activities.
 Last year there were 138 individual opportunities for children in Key Stage 2 to participate in sporting tournaments and competitions, with 100% uptake.

-For Swimming, the number of Year 6 children who can swim 25m is 26.
+For Swimming, the number of Year 6 children who can swim 25m is 26, which is 92.6%

-For Swimming, the number of Year 6 children who can use a range of strokes in swimming is 20.
+For Swimming, the number of Year 6 children who can use a range of strokes in swimming is 20, which is 71.43%

-For Swimming, the number of Year 6 children who can perform safe self-rescue in different water-based situations is 28.
+For Swimming, the number of Year 6 children who can perform safe self-rescue in different water-based situations is 28, which is 100%

 The current Year 6 cohort is 28.